Force over Distance: Chapter 43

 The corridors stretched endlessly.

-Blindly, Scott picked a direction, and they staggered forward, until—
+Scott picked a direction and they staggered forward, until—

 A wall panel opened, spilling light into the hall.

 “Colonel!”
 Volker appeared, his blonde hair lit blue in the glow that came from the bulkhead.
-He leaned into the corridor and waved them over.
+He leaned into the corridor.
 “In here, quick!”

 Scott wasted no time.
 The lieutenant knelt, covering him, while Volker helped Young through the small opening.
-Scott was right behind him, sliding through, then turning to reseat the metal panel Volker had opened.
-It slid home with a soft click.
+Scott was right behind him, sliding through, then reseating the wall panel with a soft click.

 The space was small and eerily lit.